maximebgd/maximebgd/README.md

 #### 🎓 Currently
-I am looking for a 4-month internship in the IT security field to put my skills into practice, discover new technical challenges, and actively contribute within a cybersecurity or even development team.
+I am looking for a 6-month internship in the IT security field to put my skills into practice, discover new technical challenges, and actively contribute within a cybersecurity or even development team.

 <table>
   <tr>
     <td>

 ## 🌟 More about me:
-- 🌱 I'm currently working on **dualinsa**
+- 🌱 I'm currently working on an F1 telemetry project and developing some SaaS solutions.
-- 🔥 I'm currently learning **Typescript**
 - 📫 Most of my projects are available on [GitHub](https://github.com/maximebgd)
 - 📩 Find me on [LinkedIn](https://www.linkedin.com/in/maxime-b%C3%A9goud-b9b90521a/)